rockettown1/katacoda-scenarios/react-intro/react1/step1.md

 4. `cd project_name` (move to the new folder create-react-app created for you)
 5. `npm start`

-Once your development server has started **continue** to the next section 🤓
+Once your development server has started, and you see **compiled successfully**, press Continue to go to the next section 🤓

 > Note: This particular demo uses a different package manager called Yarn.
-Don't let that confuse you, will be using NPM for our development.
+So if you ever see a reference to 'Yarn' it's just for this interactive introduction.
+Don't let it confuse you, will be using NPM for our development.